October 2020 - This year has been quite the challenge!

 With your support we have been able to change the lives of sled dogs and enrich the lives of people all over the state of Alaska...

-Thank you to our many individual donors and volunteers who have helped us so much this year.
-Many sled dogs have benefited from your donations of dog food, straw, treats and time...
-Thank you!
+Thank you to our wonderful donors who have helped us so much this year.
+Many sled dogs have benefited from your donations of dog food, straw and treats...